Hessian determinants and averaging operators over surfaces in ${\mathbb R}^3$

-Our resulting theorem is as follows.
+The result of these interpolations is the following.

 \begin{theorem} Suppose we are in the setting of Theorem 1.1 and ${2\eta' \over 1 + 2\eta'} < \eta$.
 There is a neighborhood $U$ of the origin such that if $\phi(t_1,t_2)$ is supported in $U$, then \begin{enumerate} \item If $\eta \leq {1 \over 2}$, then $T$ is bounded from $L^p(\R^3)$ to $L^p_s(\R^3)$ for $({1 \over p}, s)$ in the interior of the polygon with vertices $(0,0), ({\eta' \over 1 + 2\eta'}, {2\eta' \over 1 + 2\eta'}), (\eta,\eta), (1-\eta, 1 - \eta), (1 - {\eta' \over 1 + 2\eta'}, {2\eta' \over 1 + 2\eta'}),$ and $(1,0)$. \item If $\eta > {1 \over 2}$, then $T$ is bounded from $L^p(\R^3)$ to $L^p_s(\R^3)$ for $({1 \over p}, s)$ in the interior of the polygon with vertices $(0,0), ({\eta' \over 1 + 2\eta'}, {2\eta' \over 1 + 2\eta'}), ({1 \over 2}, \eta), (1 - {\eta' \over 1 + 2\eta'}, {2\eta' \over 1 + 2\eta'})$, and $(1,0)$. \end{enumerate} \end{theorem}